Last updated:

 Camping Practices

-A practical guide to everyday life at the campsite — how to work with the awning, kitchen, bedding equipment and how to prepare for your first night in a camper.
+A practical guide to everyday life at the campsite: awning, kitchen, sleeping setup, and what to expect on your first night in a camper.

-Tilt one side of the awning downward by lowering one leg slightly, so water can drain and not form pools.
+Tilt one side of the awning downward by lowering one leg slightly, so water drains and doesn't pool.

 Важно